 Often, people did not show up for the appointments, resulting in a large percentage of no-shows.

 We ensured that the patients and the hospital benefitted from our voice broadcasting offering.

 We sent automated voice messages to all the patients, with the option for them to confirm, reschedule, or cancel their appointments.
 This reduced the no-shows to almost zero, besides helping the patients reschedule without having to go through the appointment scheduling process.

-What is the Difference Between Inbound and Outbound Customer Service?
+Difference Between Inbound Customer Service and Outbound Customer Service

-Let us take a moment to understand the differences between inbound and outbound customer service.
+Let us take a moment to understand the differences between inbound customer service and outbound customer service.